yarins0/Backgammon_Mini/README.md

 Note: As of now, there are no external dependencies other than Python standard libraries.

-To start the game, run the run.py script:
+# Start the game

-python run.py
+run the run.py script: python run.py

 You will be prompted to select game modes and other configurations.
 ****Right now game modes depend on player array fed into BackgammonGameGUI in run.py***

-Game Modes:
+#Game Modes:
 Human vs. AI: Play against the AI.
 AI vs. AI: Watch two AI players compete.
 Human vs. Human: Play against another human (sharing the same computer).